School Transformation by Actively Recruiting,

 2. Incentive (bonus) pay will be included in the earliest possible monthly paycheck.
 (In previous years this was December or January.
 Our goal is to get this to qualified staff as soon as feasible.)

 NISL Training for Administrators: The National Institute for School Leaders (NISL) was selected as the main professional development opportunity for STAR3 administrators.
-This 14 month program has just completed the next to last session.
-Graduation from NISL will occur in August, 2014.
+This 14 month program has just completed the last session.
+The graduation ceremony took place on August 5th.
 Congratulations to all the NISL attendees!

 Special thanks to STAR3 Facilitator, Tasha Hall-Powell, for her work organizing the sessions.
 She was our liaison with the NISL training staff.
 Also, thanks to Ms. Carol Montague-Davis (Assistant Superintendent for Secondary Schools) and Mr. Steve Oates (Assistant Superintendent for Elementary Schools) for their participation and leadership throughout the training.